 About the institution

-Chico State offers an inviting and safe educational environment in a small, college town setting.
 Visit the Chico State website and discover why Chico State is internationally recognized for its excellent academic programs and scholarly achievements.

 ESL program and/or support services

-Located on the campus of California State University, Chico, the American Language and Culture Institute (ALCI Chico) offers five, seven-week sessions of intensive English language instruction per year to international students of all proficiency levels, from beginning to advanced.
+Located on the campus of California State University, Chico, the American Language and Culture Immersion (ALCI Chico) offers five, seven-week sessions of intensive English language instruction per year to international students of all proficiency levels, from beginning to advanced.

 ALCI Chico facilitates a transition from an intensive English language program to an academic program at Chico State or to other colleges and universities in the United States.
-The program provides general English language skills for students’ personal and professional growth, as well as an introduction to American culture and the higher education system in California and the United States.
+The program provides general English language skills for students’ personal and professional growth, as well as an introduction to American culture and the higher education system in California and the US.

-Student Housing options
+Student housing options

 There are several quality housing options for international students.
 Housing in Chico is generally less expensive than in metropolitan areas of California.
 It is relatively easy to find housing on or near campus.
 Housing prices vary, but you can expect to spend from $300 to $900 per month for rent.
 Housing options include on-campus and off-campus residence halls (dormitories), off-campus apartments, and a homestay program, that provides an opportunity to live with a Chico family.